 Here are a few well-known free and open-source Web hosting control panels and also alternatives to WHM CPanel for installing on Linux operating systems like CentOS and Ubuntu to manage websites…

-To solve such situations we have web hosting control panels or admin panels software that comes really handy and helps to get rid of the command interface for setting up each and everything.
+To solve such situations we have a web hosting control panel or admin panels software that comes in handy and helps to get rid of the command interface for setting up each and everything.

 What is a web hosting control panel?

 The Web hosting control panel is a piece of software that we can install on any server or computer to manage or monitor the whole hosting infrastructure using a single dashboard with multiple options.

 If you are a hosting provider or just have a hosting server with a black command screen then you surely know the importance of having Web hosting control panel.
 It can virtually manage the server and web hosting services.
 You control or build the hosting environment required by any web project web panels.

 Even a novice can manage and set up his website using the web control panel in just a few clicks.
 Although setting up a website is a cumbersome task special when you have to do it with a command-line interface, however, some developers like it; while others prefer the Graphical user interface of the Web hosting panels.
 It’s all upon one’s comfort level.